-Note: In order to achieve optimum safety, a mode switch to modes 2, 3, 4, and 5 should only be allowed to occur under zero engine RPM conditions (ae1 to ae4 = 0).
+Note: In order to achieve optimum safety, a mode switch to modes 2, 3, 4, 5, and 6 should only be allowed to occur under zero motor RPM conditions (ae1 to ae4 = 0).

-- Profiling In order for the control algorithms to work properly, the control loop time, i.e., the total latency of computing controller output, writing to the QR, reading the resulting QR response returned by the sensor filter chain, filtering the sensor values to be processed by the controller must be in the order of 2 ms or less.
-As the QR response is nearly instantaneous, most of the control loop delay is caused by the X32 code.
-Since the X32 runs at only 2 MIPS (it is a soft core) some code timing measurements will have to be performed (using the X32 μ s or ms clock) as to ascertain that the entire control loop fits within the control rate budget!
-For example, if the entire code takes more than 1 ms, in case of a 500 Hz control frequency (2 ms), there is only 1 ms left for other tasks, such as the communication through the 115,200 baud PC link (X32 controller setpoints, PC telemetry data).
-Given the fact that the RS232 payload (8 bits) is embedded within a 10 bits protocol (1 start bit, 8 bits, 1 stop bit, no parity), this baud rate approximately corresponds to a 100 μ s/byte communication bandwidth, i.e., only 10 bytes each 2 ms. Hence, proper time budgeting and scheduling is a crucial step in the development of a stable and reliable QR control system!
-Note that some of the X32 tasks may be moved from the C programming space to the X32 (VHDL) peripheral space (e.g., a peripheral that does all filtering, and/or control), which will significantly off-load the X32 CPU (hardware/software codesign). - Logging In order to analyze system performance as well as to debug coding errors the ES must have a data logging facility, such that all relevant signals can be visualized and can be stored to PC file for off-line analysis (possibly buffered in ES RAM first [9] and flushed at the end of the mission).
-Signals to be logged include ES system time, system mode, incoming joystick/keyboard data, outgoing QR actuator data, incoming sensor data, and intermediate data from the sensor signal processing chain, and relevant controller data (e.g., control parameters).
-Note that the signals must be time-stamped, i.e., a line of signals in the log must start with system time (microsecond resolution, see X32 capabilities [9]).
+- Profiling In order for the control algorithms to work properly, the control loop time, i.e., the total latency of computing controller output, writing to the drone, reading the resulting drone response returned by the sensor filter chain, filtering the sensor values to be processed by the controller must be in the order of 2 ms or less.
+(When using the DMP in modes 4 and 5, this processing time can be relaxed to 10 ms.) As the drone's response is nearly instantaneous, most of the control loop delay is caused by the ES code.
+Since the Cortex M0 core runs at only 14 MIPS some code timing measurements will have to be performed as to ascertain that the entire control loop fits within the control rate budget!
+For example, if the entire code takes 1.5 ms, in case of a 500 Hz control frequency (2 ms), there is only 0.5 ms left for other tasks, such as the communication through the 115,200 baud PC link (controller setpoints, PC telemetry data).
+Given the fact that the RS232 payload (8 bits) is embedded within a 10 bits protocol (1 start bit, 8 bits, 1 stop bit, no parity), this baud rate approximately corresponds to a 100 μ s/byte communication bandwidth, i.e., only 10 bytes each 2 ms. Hence, proper time budgeting and scheduling is a crucial step in the development of a stable and reliable drone control system! - Logging In order to analyze system performance as well as to debug coding errors the ES must have a data logging facility, such that all relevant signals can be visualized and can be stored to PC file for offline analysis (possibly buffered in the 128 KB on-board Flash memory first and flushed at the end of the mission).
+Signals to be logged include ES system time, system mode, incoming joystick/keyboard data, outgoing drone actuator data, incoming sensor data, and intermediate data from the sensor signal processing chain, and relevant controller data (e.g., control parameters).
+Note that the signals must be time-stamped, i.e., a line of signals in the log must start with system time (microsecond resolution).
 In this way, system performance (system reaction speed is crucial to proper control) can be observed as well as plotted against time.
 Some of the most relevant data should also be real-time visible on the PC screen (max 10 Hz update rate).
-Minimum measurements that must be conducted (and documented) include the internal control response time of the ES (typically, the control loop time in ms), the system response time as perceived by the user (i.e., the time between joystick movement or key-press, and QR response), and the associated QR yaw, roll, and pitch response (in terms of a time plot) in order to properly assess achieved stability performance.
+Minimum measurements that must be conducted (and documented) include the internal control response time of the ES (typically, the control loop time in ms), the system response time as perceived by the user (i.e., the time between joystick movement or key-press, and drone response), and the associated drone yaw, roll, and pitch response (in terms of a time plot) in order to properly assess achieved stability performance.
 All measurements must adhere to the gnuplot / matlab data format.